Parliamentary.ai

 Groups Affected

-• Haulage operators: Will incur costs for installing safety equipment and providing driver training.
-They also face penalties for non-compliance.
+• Haulage operators: Will face costs for fitting new equipment and providing driver training.
+They will also be subject to penalties for non-compliance.

 • HGV drivers: Will need to undergo training on new equipment.